JoshHadik/configuron/README.md

 end
 ```

 ### Step 3 - Verify requests

 Our next step was to create a method to verify the requests.
 We chose to add this method on the AlexaRailsKit module.

-The request verification method needed to do three things:
+The request verification method needed to do four things:

 1. Accept the request's Skill ID as a paremeter.
-2. Return true if the module was configured to allow foreign requests.
+2. Return true if the module is configured to allow foreign requests.
-3. Return true if the requested Skill ID was included in the configuration classes permitted skills or false if it wasn't.
+3. Return true if the request's Skill ID is included in the configuration classes permitted skill ids.
+4. Return false if the request's Skill ID is not permitted and foreign requests are not allowed.

 Here's how our module looked after we implemented it: